Animikha/Terraform-Practice/VM-280725/README.md

 Launched a VM instance and applied the necessary network tags to associate it with the firewall rules

 ## Web Server Setup
-Added a metadata_startup script in the VM to installe Nginx and deployed a basic HTML page to verify the setup
+Added a metadata_startup script in the VM to install Nginx and deployed a basic HTML page to verify the setup